cran/irtplay/README.md

-Yen, 1981), likelihood ratio chi-square fit statistic (G2; McKinley & Mills, 1985), infit and outfit statistics (Ames et al., 2015), and S-X2 (Orlando & Thissen, 2000, 2003)) but also graphical displays to look at residuals between between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
-In addition, there are many useful functions such as computing asymptotic variance-covariance matrices of item parameter estimates, importing item and/or ability parameters from popular IRT software, generating simulated data, computing the conditional distribution of observed scores using the Lord-Wingersky recursion formula, computing item and test information functions, computing item and test characteristic curve functions, and plotting item and test characteristic curves and item and test information functions.
+Yen, 1981), likelihood ratio chi-square fit statistic (G2; McKinley & Mills, 1985), infit and outfit statistics (Ames et al., 2015), and S-X2 (Orlando & Thissen, 2000, 2003)) but also graphical displays to look at residuals between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
+In addition, there are many useful functions such as computing asymptotic variance-covariance matrices of item parameter estimates, importing item and/or ability parameters from popular IRT software, running flexMIRT (Cai, 2017) through R, generating simulated data, computing the conditional distribution of observed scores using the Lord-Wingersky recursion formula, computing item and test information functions, computing item and test characteristic curve functions, and plotting item and test characteristic curves and item and test information functions.

 ## Installation